If you google hippie festivals in Europe – I have no doubts that one of the first results to pop up will be the amazing Matala Beach Festival.

 FB page (Definitely check out the amazing atmosphere of this event on festival’s official FB page!)

 Where: Matala, Crete, Greece

-Why: It’s a spectacular hippie festival taking place in one of the most famous hippie destinations in Europe.
+Why: It’s a spectacular hippie festival taking place in awesome Matala, and one of the most beautiful European countries – Greece.